aantron/ocaml.org/data/planet/camlcity/plasmafs.md

 </p><ul>
   <li>The metadata is not well protected.
 Although the metadata is
-   saved to disk and usually also replicated to another computer, these &quot;safety copies&quot; lag behind.
+   saved to disk and usually also replicated to another computer, these "safety copies" lag behind.
 In the case of an outage, data loss is common (HDFS even fails fatally when the disk fills up).
    Given the amount of data, this is not acceptable.
-It's like a local filesystem without journaling.<br/>&nbsp;
+It's like a local filesystem without journaling.<br>&nbsp;
   </li><li>The name node protocol is too simplistic, and because of this,
    DFS implementations need ultra-high-speed name node implementations (at least several 10000 operations per second) to manage larger clusters.
-   Another consequence is that only large block sizes (several megabytes) promise decent access speeds, because this is the only implemented strategy to reduce the frequency of name node operations.<br/>&nbsp;
+   Another consequence is that only large block sizes (several megabytes) promise decent access speeds, because this is the only implemented strategy to reduce the frequency of name node operations.<br>&nbsp;
   </li><li>Unless you can physically separate the cluster from the rest
     of the network, security is a requirement.
 It is difficult to provide, however, mainly because the data nodes are independently accessed, and you